Sows

 Clean drinking water

-The first week post-weaning is a crucial period for the development of a pig’s digestive physiology.
-During this time, piglets undergo a dietary transition from a liquid-based diet to one that includes plant proteins.
-In this phase, water assumes a vital role in various essential processes within the pig’s body.
-These processes include thermoregulation, feed digestion, nutrient transport, and the elimination of waste products.
+The first week post-weaning is a crucial period for the development of a piglet’s digestive system.
+As they transition from a liquid diet to one containing plant proteins, water plays a vital role in thermoregulation, feed digestion, nutrient transport, and waste elimination.
+To support this, drinking systems must remain clean and free of pathogens.

 Pig performance